SoundwaveApp/Shine-Android/README.md

 ##Logging##
 ----------

 Should you have any issues while using Shine, you can enable and send the logs to our developers.
 They will be happy to help you out.
-In order to enable the logs simply use the following `#initialize()` method instead of the one showned above:
+In order to enable the logs simply use the following `#initialize()` method instead of the one showed above:

 ```java